intropro/hadoop-env-config/README.md

 ## Installation

 The installation process is simple as possible.
-You just need to download latest version from hadoop-env-config Releases page https://github.com/intropro/hadoop-env-config/releases
+You just need to download latest version of self-contained binary package `hadoop-env-config` from Releases page https://github.com/intropro/hadoop-env-config/releases

 ## How to use